2009–10 Stoke City F.C. season: September

-For the visit of Chelsea Pulis decided to play a 5–3–2 formation with new signing Danny Collins making his debut.
-Stoke suffered an early setback as James Beattie again was forced to come off after falling awkwardly.
-Stoke took the lead after 32 minutes after a mix up in the Chelsea defence allowed captain Abdoulaye Faye to head into an empty net.
-Stoke were dealt another injury this time 'keeper Sorensen, who was replaced by Simonsen.
-Chelsea equalised in stoppage time in the first half through a goal by Drogba.
-Chelsea dominated the second half without troubling Simonsen and it looked that it would finish all level but Malouda gave Chelsea the three points deep into injury time to leave Stoke with a sense of deja vu as Chelsea beat in them in the same fashion last season.
+For the visit of Chelsea, Pulis decided to play a 5–3–2 formation with new signing Danny Collins making his debut.
+Stoke suffered an early setback as James Beattie was again forced to come off after falling awkwardly.
+Stoke took the lead after 32 minutes after a mix-up in the Chelsea defence allowed captain Abdoulaye Faye to head into an empty net.
+Stoke were dealt another injury, this time keeper Sørensen, who was replaced by Steve Simonsen.
+Chelsea equalised in stoppage time in the first half through a goal by Didier Drogba.
+Chelsea dominated the second half without troubling Simonsen and it looked as though it would finish all level. but Florent Malouda gave Chelsea the three points deep into injury time to leave Stoke with a sense of déjà vu as Chelsea beat them in similar fashion last season.

-Stoke then made the trip to the Reebok Stadium looking to avenge last seasons 3–1 defeat in what was City's first game in the Premier League.
-Stoke were the better side in the first half as they dominated possession and created a number of half chances, Bolton on the other hand were awful and were booed off at half time.
-Stoke took the lead early in the second half through the improving Kitson, Wanderers then brought on Ricardo Gardner and Ivan Klasnić to try and rescue a point for the home side.
+Stoke then made the trip to the Reebok Stadium looking to avenge last season's 3–1 defeat in what was City's first game in the Premier League.
+Stoke were the better side in the first half as they dominated possession and created a number of half chances; Bolton on the other hand were awful and were booed off at half-time by their supporters.
+Stoke took the lead early in the second half through Kitson, Wanderers then brought on Ricardo Gardner and Ivan Klasnić to try and rescue a point for the home side.
 They did get a draw via the penalty spot after Danny Collins carelessly tripped Sam Ricketts in the final minute.

-Following the epic 4–3 League Cup win over Blackpool Stoke faced the league champions, Manchester United.
+Following the epic 4–3 League Cup win over Blackpool, Stoke faced the league champions, Manchester United.
 Pulis decided to go with the same formation and system he used against Chelsea, however the change didn't work as the visitors were able to claim a comfortable 2–0 win.